Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1E

 Memory Aid

-Real-World Application
+Real-World Example

 You're a Technician licensee, and you want to work the International Space Station (ISS) which uses 2-meter frequencies for its uplink.
 Since you have Technician privileges on 2 meters, you can be the control operator and make contacts through the ISS.
 You don't need to upgrade to General or Extra, and you don't need any special satellite certification - just your Technician license with 2-meter privileges.

-FCC Part 97.207Key Concepts
+Reference: FCC Part 97.207

-FCC Part 97.207, Satellite operations, Control operator, Space stations
+FCC Part 97.207 Satellite operations Control operator Space stations

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1E topic.